rassie/beads-ui/app/protocol.md

 # beads-ui WebSocket Protocol (v1.0.0)

+Note (2025-10-26)

+- The server no longer implements legacy read RPCs `list-issues` and `epic-status`.
+Clients must use the push-only protocol described in `docs/protocol/issues-push-v2.md` (subscribe-list / list-delta and subscribe-issues / issues).
+The shapes below are retained for historical reference of v1.

 This document defines the JSON messages exchanged between the browser client and the local server.